If so, you could open the door to a young person's future.

 There are different rules for different benefits.
-We recommend you contact either your benefits officer or Welfare Rights in Salford on 0800 345 7375 to find out whether this allowance affects your benefits.
+We recommend you contact either your benefits officer or the Welfare Rights and Debt Advice service on 0800 345 7375 to find out whether this allowance affects your benefits.

 Yes, anyone working with a young person has to have an enhanced Disclosure and Barring Service (DBS) clearance.